-In the EDAM Acceptance Order, the Commission "disagree[d] with commenters' arguments that under the EDAM transmission framework, firm transmission customers' intra-day schedule changes would have lower priority than they would under the pro forma OATT."146 The Commission also found that "CAISO's proposed Tariff revisions in section 33.18.2.2.3 allow an EDAM Entity scheduling coordinator to instruct CAISO to afford intra-day self-schedules of firm transmission customers higher priority than EDAM day-ahead schedules."147
+In the EDAM Acceptance Order, the Commission "disagree[d] with commenters' arguments that under the EDAM transmission framework, firm transmission customers' intra-day schedule changes would have lower priority than they would under the pro forma OATT."
+The Commission also found that "CAISO's proposed Tariff revisions in section 33.18.2.2.3 allow an EDAM Entity scheduling coordinator to instruct CAISO to afford intra-day self-schedules of firm transmission customers higher priority than EDAM day-ahead schedules."
+The Commission then went on to find:

-145 See Powerex at 38-47; Public Power Council at 10-12; SRP at 10-12.
+See Powerex at 38-47; Public Power Council at 10-12; SRP at 10-12.